mpi-sv/mpi-sv.github.io/manual.md

 p2 = Recv(2,3)
 U ! p2 p1
 ```
-There are two atomic propositions: **p1** and **p2**. **p1** represents that process 0 receives a message from process 1 in the blocing manner.
-Similarly, **p2** represents that process 2 receives a message from process 3 in the blocing manner.
+There are two atomic propositions: **p1** and **p2**. **p1** represents that process 0 receives a message from process 1 in the blocking manner.
+Similarly, **p2** represents that process 2 receives a message from process 3 in the blocking manner.
 The LTL property is **U ! p2 p1**.
 It requires that **p1** must become true at some point and before that point **p2** cannot be true, i.e., process 0 must receive a message from process 1 and before that process 2 cannot receive a message from process 3.

 Please feel free to contact us if you have any problem.